BETTER PACELINE RIDING DON’TS AND DOS

 Riding in sync with a group, or specifically paceline riding, requires a discipline almost as demanding as synchronized swimming.
 But unlike synchronized swimming (which I have only watched on TV, so I may be all wet about this), you seldom get to practice paceline riding before it’s time to perform.
 You can also have a much worse outcome if you touch wheels in a paceline than if you touch arms in a pool.

 I’ve become a self-appointed safety advocate within the several hundred-person club I ride with.
-I send short messages or “drips” each week about how to ride safely to the member list.
+One summer, I sent short messages or “drips” each week about how to ride safely to the member list.
 Things like singling up when cars are coming behind you or not blowing through stop signs.
 I analyzed a member survey of safety threats, worked with our board of ride leaders to come up with a bunch of initiatives and have followed up with them during the season to encourage they push the program forward.

 I’m a nag, an irritant, a kill-joy.
 “Dear Safety Officer” was the way a friend recently addressed an e-mail to me.
 Ugh.